The observed mass distribution of Galactic black hole LMXBs is biased against massive black holes: Discussion

-The probability distribution $P(z)$ of globular clusters is shown in our Fig.~\ref{fig:zGC} (as a blue histogram with bin size of 200 pc), while an arbitrarily normalized histogram of the $|z|$ coordinates of 33 LMXBs tracing the disk ($3 < d_{GC} < 13$~kpc) is plotted in red.
-We conclude that it is not trivial to reproduce the marginally detected gap with a globular population alone (or with a two-source model, where the Galactic disk contributes below the proposed gap and globular clusters contribute above it), as (i) a gap does not self-consistently emerge in the $|z|$-distribution of the globular cluster population, and (ii) a population of BH LMXBs escaping from globular clusters will have a much larger high-altitude tail than is observed.
-Still, it might be possible to explain the gap with larger ejection speeds (greater than roughly 50 km s$^{-1}$) for binaries escaping from globular clusters, or with a past population of preferentially low-inclination globular clusters (whose orbits have since decayed by dynamical friction), and it is in principle possible that the lack of very high-altitude binaries could be related to other selection effects.
-Studying these possibilities goes beyond the scope of this paper, however, so we conclude this analysis by noting that a simple, empirically motivated approach to BH LMXB populations from globulars does not appear broadly compatible with the observed height distribution.
+The probability distribution $P(z)$ of globular clusters is shown in Fig.~\ref{fig:zGC} (as a blue histogram with bin size of 200 pc), while an arbitrarily normalized histogram of the $|z|$ coordinates of 27 LMXBs tracing the disk ($4 < d_{GC} < 12$~kpc) is plotted in red.
+We conclude that a population of BH LMXBs escaping from globular clusters will have a much larger high-$|z|$ tail than is observed.
+It is in principle possible that the observed lack of very high-$|z|$ binaries could be related to other selection effects.
+Studying these possibilities goes beyond the scope of this paper, however, so we conclude this analysis by noting that a simple, empirically motivated approach to BH LMXB populations originating from globular clusters does not appear to be broadly compatible with the observed candidate and confirmed BH LMXB $|z|$ distribution.

+Note that by utilizing the current orbits of globular clusters we ignore a potential contribution to the existing BH LMXB population from globular clusters that have been disrupted in the time period after their birth at redshifts greater than $\approx$1 but before the current epoch.
+Including the contribution of such disrupted globular clusters will probably increase the number of LMXBs at $|z|\approxlt 1$ kpc, leading to a steeper profile of the probability distribution P(z) (shown in blue in Figure 2).